TheRealEamonCS/Eamon-CS/README.md

 ECS Mobile mirrors the hierarchical directory structure of ECS Desktop, making the experience very similar.

-Players on newer versions of Windows may benefit by reconfiguring their Command console before running Eamon CS.
-Please see [SUGGESTED GAMEPLAY SETTINGS](https://TheRealEamonCS.github.io/pages/TechnicalPaper/TechnicalPaper.html#ECSTP6) in the Technical Paper for more details.
+Players may benefit by reconfiguring their Command console before running Eamon CS, an optional step.
+If interested, please see [SUGGESTED GAMEPLAY SETTINGS](https://TheRealEamonCS.github.io/pages/TechnicalPaper/TechnicalPaper.html#ECSTP6) in the Technical Paper for more details.

 #### Contributing